Push made to sell Mossmorran site but no ‘viable offer’ received, say bosses

 The Fife Ethylene Plant will close in February, putting more than 400 jobs at risk in the area, with owners ExxonMobil claiming it is not economically viable due to, in part, UK Government policy.

-Appearing before the Scottish Affairs Committee at Westminster on Wednesday, the chair of ExxonMobil UK Paul Greenwood said there had been both “formal and informal” discussions about a potential sale of the site.
+Appearing before the Scottish Affairs Committee at Westminster on Wednesday, ExxonMobil UK chairman Paul Greenwood said there had been both “formal and informal” discussions about a potential sale of the site.

 “We did not find anybody who is able to offer us a viable offer of taking it over,” he told MPs.